paulchrisluke/quill-auto-blogger/README.md

 # Activity Fetcher

 A Python project that fetches and processes Twitch clips and GitHub activity, with automatic transcription using Cloudflare Workers AI Whisper API.
+Includes a digest builder that generates daily blog posts with structured frontmatter for SEO and social sharing.

 ## Features